audreyt/quickcheck-relaxng/README.md

 quickcheck-relaxng
 ==================

-This module exports the `matchingRNG` function that turns a RelaxNG pattern into a QuickCheck generator for XML documents matching that pattern.
+This module exports a `matchingRNG` function that turns a RelaxNG pattern into a QuickCheck generator for XML documents matching that pattern.

 For example, given a `book.rng` schema file: